"""Grid search result analysis.

 r = results[0]

-param_names = [p.name for p in r.combination.parameters]
+param_names = [p.name for p in r.combination.searchable_parameters]

 df = df.set_index(param_names)